 The Head teacher (DSL) has case management responsibility.
-He identifies needs based on the safeguarding thresholds e.g. low level, emerging, complex/serious (Section 17) or Child Protection concerns (Section 47).
+They identify needs based on the safeguarding thresholds e.g. low level, emerging, complex/serious (Section 17) or Child Protection concerns (Section 47).
+The Derby and Derbyshire Threshold document is used to support their judgement about the current level of need.